API introduction

 Common errors e.g., {"errors":["Failed to verify vendor JWT"]

-typically occur as a result of a mix-up in performing calls in either vendor or self-service (tenant) context or calling the wrong gateway based on your account's location.
+typically occur as a result of a mix-up in performing calls in either management or self-service context or calling the wrong gateway based on your account's location.
 Here's how to fix them: